Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 - Many open houses, and particularly events and gatherings when they got a new listing under contract

-- The broker’s own branded high-quality print magazine with their listings, which were presented during open houses, and sent out by mail
+- The brokers own branded high-quality print magazines with their listings, which were presented during open houses, and sent out by mail.

 - Sending out print materials

-- A top designed and branded office, with branded coffee cups and even with customized door knobs in the shape of their logo
+- A top-designed and branded office, with branded coffee cups and even customized door knobs in the shape of their logo

 - Logos on the license plates of the realtors’ cars

-- Advertising on a large billboard on a very important street in L.A.
+- Advertising on a giant billboard on the main street in L.A.

 - Co-listings with other agents and brokers

-But from what can be seen in the Netflix series and from what I also experienced in the past, these clients are demanding.
+But these clients are demanding what can be seen in the Netflix series and from what I experienced.

 Once you are more well-known, you can and should also do online marketing.